-Singapore Airlines KrisFlyer miles expire after 36 months from when the miles were earned, with no free way to extend the life of the miles.
+Singapore Airlines KrisFlyer miles expire after 36 months from when the miles were earned.
+Unfortunately, you won’t be able to extend the life of your miles – unless you pay for it.

 For example, you would have to pay $60 or 6,000 miles to extend 50,000 KrisFlyer miles.

-However, miles are only extended for 6 months for non-elite members and 12 months for elite members.
+However, miles are only extended for 6 months for non-elite members and 12 months for Krisflyer Silver and Gold members.

 PPS Club Members Miles Don't Expire

-The one exception to KrisFlyer miles expiring is to be a member of the PPS Club, which requires you to spend at least $25,000 Singapore Dollars on business or first-class flights on Singapore or SilkAir.
+The one exception to KrisFlyer miles expiring is to be a member of the PPS Club.

 But if you fail to re-qualify for PPS Club, your miles will reset with a three-year validity period.